dataning/tensorflow-exercise/readme.md

 - Donwload Vagrantfile from https://gist.github.com/jongchul/6da1ac010673b3baf490

-- 'vagrant up' on command prompt
+- 'vagrant up' in command prompt

 - you can ssh into the vm
   - id : vagrant